leonlinsx/minimal-mistakes/_posts/2019-05-31-improve-forecasts-communists.md

 Oh hey a callback to the first topic above.

-> We tend to be looking for the root cause of something, but in complex things there's not root cause for anything.
+> We tend to be looking for the root cause of something, but in complex things there's no root cause for anything.

 > In a predictable, linear world, one unit of effort leads to one unit of return.
 In a complex world, you don't know, and you're always feeling around to figure out what little thing will lead to an outsized effect.

-> You can't tell in a brain scan between recognising an opinion vs a fact.
+> You can't tell in a brain scan between people recognising an opinion vs a fact.

 > Seek systems, take multiple perspectives, and ask questions to develop.